Election results: How Texas voted in 2024

 Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.

 The Texas Tribune is a nonprofit, nonpartisan news organization dedicated to helping you navigate Texas policy and politics — including the 2024 elections.
-This page will keep track of results from the Texas 2024 elections, taking place on November 5.
+Here are the election results of the Texas 2024 elections on Nov.
+5.

 Will you make a donation to support Texas election reporting?
 Your contribution helps combat misinformation, ensuring you and millions of Texans receive accurate election results you can trust.
 Donate today!